Division of Family Property and Alimony in Arizona

 If any part of the court’s division of joint, common, or community property is in the nature of child support or spousal maintenance, the court shall make specific findings of fact and conclusions of law in its decree.

-The appellate court believed that application of the statute is necessarily determined by whether the division of property is in the nature of alimony.
+The appellate court believed that the application of the statute is necessarily determined by whether the division of property is in the nature of alimony.
 The justice added that alimony is intended to support a spouse who has insufficient property to provide for his or her reasonable needs or lacks the earning ability due to age or other factors.
 Because the language was clear, the court was able to determine whether the property division had the characteristics of alimony without resorting to additional statutory interpretation.

 However, he did not provide further support for his argument as it relates to the applicability of the statute.
 The court ruled that Mr. Woodside’s brief references to the party’s intent and the trial court’s ruling did not support a conclusion that the property disparity had the characteristics of alimony.